KennethJAllen/data-completion-research/README.md

-# graduate-research
+# Data Completion Research

-This repository consists of my graduate research on low-rank matrix and tensor completion, and maximum volume algorithms for finding dominant submatrices of matrices.
+This repository consists of my graduate research on data completion via low-rank matrix and tensor completion, and maximum volume algorithms for finding dominant submatrices of matrices.
 All algorithms are implemented in MATLAB and/or Python.

 ## Low-Rank Matrix Completion